craftercms/docs/source/faq/index.rst

 -------------------------------------

 * CrafterCMS, the open source project is licensed under the GPLv3 Open Source license.
-* Customers who purchase Crafter Software's support subscription receive a commercial license that alleviates them from the terms of the open source license.
+* Customers who purchase CrafterCMS' support subscription receive a commercial license that alleviates them from the terms of the open source license.